Museum of Science Boston

 - a Center for Learning, which includes a range of educational activities.

-Design for the Gordon Wing includes the creation of a dramatic 30,000-square-foot, two-level space that features 50, 15-foot-high windows, a mezzanine and a spectacular view of the Charles River.
+In fact, design for the Gordon Wing includes the creation of a dramatic 30,000-square-foot, two-level space.
+This space will features 50, 15-foot-high windows, a mezzanine and a spectacular view of the Charles River.

 Sustainable by Design

 - maximizing the use of recycled or recyclable materials, and